modular-magician/chef-google-compute/README.md

   encryption key that protects this resource.

 * `source_snapshot_id` -
+  Required.
 Output only.
 The unique ID of the snapshot used to create this disk.
 This value identifies the exact snapshot that was used to create this persistent disk.
 For example, if you created the persistent disk from a snapshot that was later deleted and recreated under the same name, the source